Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 1. Immediately: Classify the protection needs of the data.

-2. Week 1: Define the requirements for digital sovereignty.
+2. Week 1: Define the requirements for digital sovereignty per workload (residency, operational control, legal immunity).

-3. Week 2: Evaluate the market for sovereign cloud offerings (e.g., Azure, GCP, T-Systems Sovereign Cloud).
+3. Week 2: Evaluate the market for sovereign cloud offerings (AWS European Sovereign Cloud, Delos Cloud, STACKIT, IONOS, T-Systems, Azure and GCP sovereign controls).

 4. Month 1: Establish a strategy for data residency and key management.